stellarclass/Advent-of-Code-2018/README.md

 * Iterating over it is probably the wrong way to do things (or at least an inefficient way) but it got the job done
 * This didn't make a difference but thinking in a coordinate system that isn't like x goes up towards the right and y goes up towards the up is really weird
 * Also, files that have weird delimiters are like why would you do this, but I guess they're more human-readable

+## Day 4

+* I HATE DATETIMES
+* no seriously, why is it so difficult to subtract datetimes from one another
+* also why is it difficult to convert datetime to an int